13 Best Bloom Alternatives in 2026

 Limitations: Moxie works well for solo freelancers and small teams but has limited scalability for larger agencies.
 The platform is newer and still building out its integration ecosystem.

 Pricing: Free plan available with limited features.
 Pro at $24/month.
-Teams at $54/month.
+Teams at $54/month .

-8. 17hats — Best for Solo Creative Businesses
+8. 17hats -- Best for Solo Creative Businesses

 17hats is named for the idea that small business owners wear many hats, and it aims to consolidate client management for solopreneurs.
 It covers invoicing, contracts, questionnaires, scheduling, and workflow automation with a template-driven approach that lets you set up repeatable client flows quickly.
-For solo photographers and creatives who need a straightforward system without the complexity of Dubsado or the unreliability of Bloom, 17hats provides a stable baseline.
+For solo photographers and creatives who need a straightforward system without the complexity of Dubsado or the feature gaps of Bloom, 17hats provides a stable baseline.

 Key features: